mynorel/framework/src/Mynorel/Stylist/README.md

 # Mynorel Stylist: Universal CSS Compiler

 Stylist is Mynorel’s narrative-driven CSS compiler and asset pipeline.
-It empowers developers, theme authors, and plugin creators to use any modern CSS workflow—Tailwind, Sass, Less, PostCSS, and more—directly within their Mynorel apps, with zero config and full CLI integration.
+It empowers developers, theme authors, and plugin creators to use any modern CSS workflow—Tailwind, Sass, PostCSS, and more—directly within their Mynorel apps, with zero config and full CLI integration.

 ## Philosophy
 - **Narrative Theming:** Styles are part of your story.
 Stylist lets you write, compile, and swap themes using your favorite CSS tools.
-- **Universal Support:** Use Tailwind for utility-first, Sass/Less for variables and nesting, or plain CSS/PostCSS for custom pipelines.
+- **Universal Support:** Use Tailwind for utility-first, Sass for variables and nesting, or plain CSS/PostCSS for custom pipelines.
 - **CLI-First:** Compile, watch, and optimize styles with expressive CLI commands (`php myne stylist:compile`, `php myne stylist:watch`).
 - **Extensible:** Plugins and themes can declare their own styles, which are auto-compiled and namespaced.

 ## Features
-- Compile Tailwind, Sass, Less, and PostCSS out of the box
+- Compile Tailwind, Sass, and PostCSS out of the box
 - Watch mode for live development
 - Minification and autoprefixing for production
 - Theming support: compile multiple themes and switch at runtime